Oak-barrel/UnscentedKalmanFilter/README.md

 3. The corresponding χ2 value is `6.25`.

-4. This means that in this case `10%` of all the NIS values should be bigger than `6.25`.
+4. This means that in this case, `10%` of all the NIS values should be bigger than `6.25`.

 5. For example, in this case, when `50%` of all the NIS values are bigger than `6.25`.
 This means that we underestimate the uncertainty (noise) of the system.